juliendoutre/juliendoutre.github.io/content/posts/lets-write-a-parsing-library-in-go.md

 But enough abstractions for now, let's get to some concrete applications!

-## A simple use case
+## A simple use case: color codes

-Let's start with something simple: color codes:
+Let's start with something simple:
 ```text
 #3399ff <-- I'm blue, da ba dee...
 ```